to the book the Bhâgavata Purâna

 Chapter 1: The Manus, Administrators of the Universe

-(4) The great rishi said: 'For this day of Brahmâ [kalpa] have already the six of Svâyambhuva and other Manus passed.
-I already described the first one to you as well as the appearance of all the godly with him [see 2.7: 43-45, 3.12: 54, 4.1 and 4.8: 6].
+(4) The great rishi said: 'This day of Brahmâ [kalpa] six Manus have passed: Svâyambhuva and five others.
+I already described the period of the first one [Svâyambhuva] including the divine personalities who appeared during that time [see 2.7: 43-45, 3.12: 54, 4.1 and 4.8: 6].

-Chapter 2: The Elephant Gajendra's Crisis
+Chapter 2: The Crisis of the Elephant Gajendra

 Chapter 3: Gajendra's Prayers of Surrender